ddw26/Team-Frist-Center/README.md

 ## Model Overview
-Initially we tested neural networks, random forests and Easy Ensemble models.
+First we tested neural networks, random forests and Easy Ensemble models.
 Given our data set and objective of predicting the likelihood of a successful catch, we decided to use Balanced Random Forest.
 With this model, we were able to achieve an 83 % accuracy rate.

 When we evaluated our different features, we were able to see time spent on fishing expeditions provided the highest input to the predicting success, followed by mode of trip and time of year.

 As we are trying to make recommendation to both charter companies and tourists on the east coast, clearly understanding what features matter most will help us make better informed recommendations to all parties to help the industry be successful, and lead to positive ooutcomes for tourists/fisherman.

-The group will be using Postgres or SQLlite for our database and have the data cleaned.
+Our team will be using Postgres or SQLlite for our database and have the data cleaned.
 Once cleaned, the data will then go into a machine learning transformation which will need fine tuning to get the answer to the questions we have listed above.
 Here is a screenshot of the data put into a machine learning model.